souk4711/rubsh/README.md

 * `_in`:
   * use: Specifies an argument for the process to use as its standard input.
   * default value: `nil`
-* `_no_out`:
-  * use: Disables STDOUT being internally stored.
-This is useful for commands that produce huge amounts of output that you don’t need, that would otherwise be hogging memory if stored internally by Rubsh.
-  * default value: `false`
-* `_no_err`:
-  * use: Disables STDERR being internally stored.
-This is useful for commands that produce huge amounts of output that you don’t need, that would otherwise be hogging memory if stored internally by Rubsh.
-  * default value: `false`
 * `_long_sep`:
   * use: This is the character(s) that separate a program’s long argument’s key from the value.
   * default value: `"="`